A Trusted Friend in a Complicated World

 via merchant

 In 2004, 25-year-old Tamika Huston disappeared.
 Her case, like so many others involving people of color, received little to no media attention.
-Actress and narrator Erika Alexander teamed up with Kevin Hart, Charlamagne Tha God, and a team of other talented people to produce this true crime Audible original in hopes of changing a system in which missing Black girls have been largely ignored.
-In this powerful and important audiobook, readers will hear chilling details about Huston’s case along with eerie, beyond-the-grave commentary from Tamika herself.
-This is one of the best true crime books that’s only in audiobook form.
+Actress and narrator Erika Alexander teamed up with Kevin Hart, Charlamagne Tha God and a team of other talented people to produce this 2022 true crime Audible original in the hope of changing a system in which missing Black girls are largely ignored.
+In this powerful and important audiobook, readers will hear chilling details about Huston’s case, along with eerie, beyond-the-grave commentary from Tamika herself.
+This is one of the best true crime books, but it’s only available in audiobook form.

 Shop Now